-You can’t build an effective investment strategy without knowing your client.
-Meet Reshma Sohoni!
+You can’t build an effective investment strategy without first knowing your client.
+Meet Sachin Rekhi!

-Reshma’s key long-term investment goals include education, retirement and larger contributions to society, though she has not thought through the details of how this future will take shape.
-She carries very little debt.
-She also has some short-term financial goals.
-Her husband recently started a safari business in Africa, a capital-intensive endeavor that will use a portion of family money to grow.
-So, while your focus should be on building a portfolio with a clear goal of long-term wealth creation, it is recommended that a small portion of your portfolio — 20% — should be allocated to short-term liquidity to support Powerdown.co.
-Reshma told the portfolio manager that WGAM has 10 weeks to put together a detailed portfolio analysis proposal.
+Although Sachin is primarily focused on long-term investing, he would also like to make some short-term investments to generate profits that he and Ada plan to donate annually to the ASPCA, an organization whose mission is close to their hearts.
+So, while your focus should be on building a portfolio with a clear goal of long-term wealth creation, it is recommended that a small portion of your portfolio should be allocated to short-term liquidity to support that annual contribution.
+Sachin told the portfolio manager that KWAM has 10 weeks to put together a detailed portfolio analysis proposal.

-Your portfolio manager recognizes that it will not be easy to land Reshma as a client because she is also talking to other talented asset management firms (other classes and teams).
-As it is critical to make the most convincing case to Reshma, everyone on the team must contribute to ensure that WGAM creates the best proposal.
+Your portfolio manager recognizes that it will not be easy to land Sachin as a client because he is also talking to other talented asset management firms (other classes and teams).
+As it is critical to make the most convincing case to Sachin, everyone on the team must contribute to ensure that KWAM creates the best proposal.
 Your portfolio manager tells you that this is your chance to shine!